zenialexandre/lotus/tutorial/README.md

         transform.set_rotation(&context.render_state, my_rotation);
     }

-    // Every time the X key is released, the resource value will be updated and printed. if input.is_key_released(PhysicalKey::Code(KeyCode::KeyX)) {
+    // Every time the X key is released, the resource value will be updated and printed out. if input.is_key_released(PhysicalKey::Code(KeyCode::KeyX)) {
         just_a_resource.0 += 1;
         eprintln!("Resource Value: {:?}", just_a_resource.0);